GeoPython-UPD/site/source/index.rst

 This course is used for the first 2/3 of two courses: Geology 197 Special Topics: Geoscience Data Analysis and Modeling Techniques, and Geology 297 Special Topics: Geoscience Data anlaysis.
 The former is an undergraduate course designed to give students a taste of techniques in data science and advanced GIS (hence the name...).
-The latter is desgined for graduate students who will work on a mini-project that may or may not be related to their thesis.
+The latter is designed for graduate students who will work on a mini-project that may or may not be related to their thesis.

 [This is a comment that will be hidden.]: #